From Königsberg to Kaliningrad - history and facts

 The Kingdom of Prussia

-Teutonic Knights' relationship with the Kingdom of Poland remained harmonious until the middle of the XVth century.
+Kant's tomb Teutonic Knights’ relationship with the Kingdom of Poland remained harmonious until the middle of the XVth century.
 However, on July 15th, 1410, after dissension arose between the two of them, a fierce battle began in Tannenberg, which the Knights lost.
 They had to give in the occidental part of Prussia and to accept Polish suzerainty on the rest of their territory.

 In 1525, the Great master of the Order was converted to Protestantism.
 He secularized the possession of the Order and took the title of Duke of Prussia, a hereditary title, which remained under Polish suzerainty.
 In 1618, the Dukedom was united with Brandeburg, which belonged to the Hohenzollern, thanks to a personal union.
-Finally, in 1660, Poland recognized the entire and sole sovereignty of Frederick Whilhelm of Prussia on its Dukedom.
-On January 18th, 1701, Frederick III Von Hohenzollern was crowned the first King of Prussia in the cathedral of Königsberg and took the name of Frederick I.

 Königsberg has always been an important city of Prussia.
 It has been its capital city before Berlin took its place.
 The philosopher Kant ranked among the professors of its university.
 Trade between Russia and Germany was at the root of its prosperity.
 Its port exported cereal (mainly rye and potatoes) and industrial production from the whole region.